stenionobres/AspNetCoreIdentityLab/README.md

 ## Identity Basic Configuration

+In this section will be showed the options and basic instructions to configure the ASP.NET Core Identity in a project.

 ### IdentityOptions

-Represents the options that you can use to configure Asp Net Core Identity.
+Represents the options that you can use to configure ASP.NET Core Identity.

 **ClaimsIdentity**
 * `RoleClaimType`: sets the ClaimType used for a Role claim;